db-arcane/SatchelShot/README.md

 With this plugin, a player could place a satchel charge on a door, douse it with a water gun to put out the fuse, then set the charge off remotely with a gun.
 Imaginative players may come up with other uses.

-SatchelShot has options to relight the fuse instead of exploding immediately, and to allow explosive rounds to blow up the charge.
+SatchelShot has options to relight the fuse instead of exploding immediately, allow explosive rounds to blow up a charge, and allow timed explosive charges (C4) to also be blown up.

 ## Configuration